Conundrum of regular black holes with nonlinear electromagnetic fields: Introduction

 \section{Introduction}

 An ever-expanding line of research in theoretical gravitational physics originates from the deceptively simple, yet heavily loaded, question ``Do regular black holes exist?''.
 Without any additional disclaimer, the answer is resounding \emph{yes}, followed by dramatic \emph{however}.
 A cheap way to produce innumerable examples is based on a simple trick, sometimes referred to as the ``Synge G-method'' \cite{EG24}: Insert spacetime metric $g_{ab}$, regular in some sense which you consider appropriate (geodesic completeness, bounded curvature invariants, etc.) into gravitational field equation and proclaim ``right-hand side'' to be energy-momentum tensor of some physical matter.
 A seminal work of this approach in the context of the search for regular black holes is Bardeen's two-page proceedings paper \cite{Bardeen68}, featuring a brief discussion of a modified Schwarzschild metric (a more recent resurrection of the idea has appeared in \cite{SV19}).
 As was already noted by Bardeen, a basic constraint on the corresponding energy-momentum tensor is given by the various energy conditions \cite{Maeda22}.
-A far more nontrivial challenge lies in constructing a complete Lagrangian (for all the fields and their interaction), such that the corresponding gravitational-matter field equations admit a solution describing a regular black hole spacetime.
+A far more nontrivial challenge lies in constructing a complete Lagrangian (for all the fields and their interaction), such that the corresponding gravitational-matter field equations admit a solution describing a regular black hole spacetime\footnote{For example, one approach studies regular black holes with de Sitter cores \cite{Dymnikova92,DK15,Vertogradov25}, while more recent proposals consider a signature change at the event horizon \cite{CDBB24,CDBB25} and an infinite tower of higher-curvature Lagrangian corrections in higher-dimensional spacetimes \cite{BCH25}.}.
 All such candidates may be sorted based on the extent to which they depart from established physical theories and ultimately put under the scrutiny of experiments.